 Because endosteal dental implants are secured into a patient’s jawbone tissue, the patient must have adequate jawbone tissue for this placement to be made.
 If not, a surgery called a jawbone graft is required, which occurs when donor tissue is surgically sewn into the jawbone to help promote the growth of additional jawbone tissue.
 Several months later after the patient has healed, he or she will be ready for dental implants placement.

-However, some of our patients in Peoria have unique cases in which even a jawbone tissue graft won’t be sufficient, but both the patient and our doctors agree that dental implants are the recommended tooth replacement system for them.
+However, some patients of AOS in Peoria have unique cases in which even a jawbone tissue graft won’t be sufficient, but both the patient and our doctors agree that dental implants are the recommended tooth replacement system for them.
 Other times, a patient needs a jawbone tissue graft to have endosteal implants placed, but doesn’t want one.
 In both of these cases, our doctors will use their discretion to determine if subperiosteal dental implants – that is implants that are placed under the gum but don’t penetrate the jawbone tissue – are an option.

 Are Subperiosteal Dental Implants Right for Me?